 Employers withhold money from each employee’s paycheck to pay the employee’s federal income taxes based on the information provided in their W-4.
-The employer pays no part of the withholding tax, but is responsible for collecting and remitting the taxes that are withheld.
+The employer pays no part of the withholding tax but is responsible for collecting and remitting the withheld taxes.

 State Income Tax Withholding

-Similar to the federal income tax withholding, taxes are withheld from an employee’s paycheck for state income taxes.
+Similar to federal income tax withholding, taxes are withheld from an employee’s paycheck for state income taxes.
 Use Form W-4VT, Employee’s Withholding Allowance Certificate.

 Social Security & Medicare

 Social Security and Medicare taxes are paid under the Federal Insurance Contributions Act (FICA).
-The employer pays half of FICA and the other half is paid from the employee’s wages.
+The employer pays half of FICA, and the other half is paid from the employee’s wages.

 Employers pay state and federal unemployment taxes based on a percentage of each employee’s salary.
-This tax is known as State Unemployment Taxes (SUTA) and Federal Unemployment Taxes (FUTA).Companies like Gusto make it easier to do the paperwork and filings to ensure everything was done right.
+This tax is known as State Unemployment Taxes (SUTA) and Federal Unemployment Taxes (FUTA).

-Step 6 – Workers’ Compensation Insurance
+Step 6: Obtain Workers’ Compensation Insurance

 All businesses with employees (even a single part-time employee) are required to carry workers’ compensation insurance coverage to cover medical costs if employees are injured on the job.
 Worker’s Compensation Insurance is administered through the Vermont Department of Labor.

-Step 7 – Labor Law Posters and Required Notices
+Step 7: Display Labor Law Posters and Required Notices

 Vermont labor law posters can be individually printed from the Vermont Department of Labor’s website.